-This survey course introduces all SDT students to the technical issues related to the application of renewable energy systems for power and heat generation.
-The systems will be studied in terms of current and potential production capacity; resources and distribution issues; technology installation; and life-cycle costs.
-Specific technical topics will include small and large scale power grids and power transmission; fuels; electrical energy storage; combustion systems (diesel and hydrogen); fuel cells; solar and geothermal systems; photovoltaic systems; wind and hydropower; hybrid systems; and combined heat and power; 3 hours of lecture per week.
-Prerequisite: CIS 1050 and MAT 1111 or equivalent.
+This course provides a survey of the technical issues related to energy systems and resources.
+An overview of energy conversion systems will be studied in terms of current and potential capacity, distribution issues, technology installation, and life-cycle costs.
+Energy resources are reviewed in terms of supplies, production, and distribution.
+Specific technical topics will include the drivers for sustainable energy development; current energy systems (fossil fuel, nuclear, hydroelectric); internal combustion systems; distribution and power transmission; electrical systems; and renewable energy technology, biofuels, biomass systems, and hydrogen-based technology; 3 hours of lecture per week.
+Prerequisite: CIS 1050 or equivalent and math placement level 2 or higher